jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 make the default configurations more secure (which we applaud), these errors persist.

 These days Misdelivery data breaches are frequently electronic in nature and consist of email going to the wrong recipients, although physical
 Documents do remain a problem to some degree.

-Figure 61\.
-Top Action varieties over time in Miscellaneous Errors breaches Figure 62\.
+Figure 62\.
 Top Asset varieties in
 Miscellaneous Errors breaches (n\=513\)

-The data types involved in these breaches are still overwhelmingly of the Personal variety.
-Medical and
-Banking information are occasionally involved, but they are not the norm.
-The data tends to be from customers, and it is also the customers who are notifying the breached organizations in a high number of cases.
-However,
-Security researchers are still the stars of this Discovery show (although their percentage is down from last year).
+Figure 61\.
+Top Action varieties over time in Miscellaneous Errors breaches

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-41
+40

 Denial of
 Service

-Frequency
-8,456 incidents,
-4 with confirmed
-data disclosure
-Threat Actors
-External (100%)
-(incidents)
-Summary
-While these attacks are a nuisance impacting a large range of organizations, some organizations face these attacks on a regular basis which may potentially impact their business function.
-What is the same?
-Denial of Service continues to be one of the most common types of cybersecurity incidents.
+Figure 63\.
+Denial of Service incident paths (n\=3\)

 Heavy
 traffic ahead

-Welcome to the Denial of Service patternone that is perhaps all too familiar to many of you, as it continues to be the top type of incident in our dataset.
+Welcome to the Denial of Service pattern—one that is perhaps all too familiar to many of you, as it continues to be the top type of incident in our dataset.
 This pattern consists of those